bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 ### Pitfalls

 Too much leadership by policy (especially when overly nuanced, detailed or confusing) can make a company feel inflexible and bureaucratic.
 When big companies try to cover too many cases with policy and complex approval processes, just navigating all the rules can start to soak up everyone's time.
-Good policy is clear and simple, and has flexibility to cover a most cases.
+Good policy is clear and simple, and has the flexibility to cover most cases.

 A good policy is also explicit about when to step out of the way.
 Escalations should be a natural part of the process when someone thinks their case deserves different consideration.
-Ideally, all policies make this explicit and leadership is sympathetic to the judgement of its team.
-A simple phrase like "unless decided otherwise by the appropriate committee or executive" along with clear steps for how to escalate can go a long way to keeping a policy simple and flexible.
+Ideally, all policies make this explicit and leadership is sympathetic to the judgement of each team.
+A simple phrase like "unless decided otherwise by the appropriate committee or executive", along with clear steps for how to escalate, can go a long way to keeping a policy simple and flexible.

 # Leadership by conviction